 There were often 20 to 30 people in the local networking events I went to, but I only focused on a few who were high-quality.
 To be honest, I find more of the right people at national networking events.
 The attendees there invest a lot to be a part of it.

-Having high-quality people is a huge factor in making six figures at your event.
-Even only ten of the right people in your room is better than 50 unqualified people.
+Having high-quality people is a huge factor in learning how to make six figures at your event.
+Even only 10 of the right people in your room is better than 50 unqualified people.

 2. Make High-End Offers

 My second tip is to have two kinds of offers:

 A lot of speakers who make high revenue in their events wouldn’t have done so if they didn’t have a high-end offer.
 This is what I call the one-on-one coaching offer.
 My friend Bill Baren calls it the “Ferrari Offer.”
 The price point of your one-on-one coaching is up to you, but you must definitely have this kind of high-end offer.
 This makes speaking one of the high-paying careers out there.